Luc069/Client-CallOfDuty/README.md

 Call of Duty Api is a promised based wrapper for the "private" API that Activision use on the callofduty.com website.

-This is a project fork with client support!
+This is a project fork with client support, so you can still use [Node-CallOfDuty documentation](https://docs.codapi.dev/).

 # Discord